noahehall/theBookOfNoah/0current/languages/shell/bash.md

 ### redirection

-- file descriptors: can be reasigned, but defaults are
+- file descriptors: a number that uniquely identifies an open file, a data resource, and how it may be accessed
   - 0 stdin, keyboard
   - 1 stdout, screen
   - 2 stdout, screen